This Learning Pathway includes all CAPC online courses that provide Maintenance of Certification credits for ABIM-boarded physicians.

 The role of the direct care worker in observing and reporting suffering in patients with serious illness.

-Supporting the Family Caregiver: The Burden of Serious Illness
+Supporting the Caregivers of People with Serious Illness

-Assessing and supporting caregivers of people with serious illness.
+This course offers tools and guidance for assessing and addressing the needs of caregivers of people with serious illness.

 Guidance for all clinicians on improving communication and ensuring smooth transitions of care for patients living with serious illness.